kuzudb/kuzu-blog/src/content/post/2024-05-06-rdf-shacl-and-kuzu.md

 other RDFLib plugins you get access to in Python.

-We hope this post has provided a good starting point for you to explore RDF data models, SHACL, and how to combine them using Kùzu your graph backend!
-Go through our RDFGraphs [documentation](https://docs.kuzudb.com/rdf-graphs/) to learn more.
+We hope this post has provided a good starting point for you to explore RDF data models, SHACL, and how to combine them using Kùzu as your graph backend.
+Feel free to go through our RDFGraphs [documentation](https://docs.kuzudb.com/rdf-graphs/) to learn more!

 ## Code